hungptit/ioutils/README.md

-# ioutils

-## Introduction
+# Introduction #

 I need reusable and fast file search algorithms that can be used in my projects and none of existing C/C++ libraries can fit for my need.

+# Features #

+* Very fast file read algorithms.

+* Very fast file traversal algorithms.

+* A small set of high performance file related functions and classes.

+* The mfind command line utility is faster than both [find](https://www.gnu.org/software/findutils/) and [fd](https://github.com/sharkdp/fd) commands.

 # What is the different between mfind and find and/or fd?

 ioutils is written as a library and mfind is its command line utility.
 This library is built using generic programming concepts and the Policy Based Design pattern is heavily used through out the code base.
-This approach helps to create a flexible and reusable algorithms without sacrificing the performance.
-Plus the Policy Based Design approach helps to reduce the number of test cases from O(MN) to O(M + N), where M is the number of algorithms and N is the number of policies or behaviors.
-One side effect of C++ template code is the binary size of mfind is significantly larger than that of [find](https://www.gnu.org/software/findutils/) or [fd](https://github.com/sharkdp/fd).
+This approach helps to

+* Create a flexible and reusable algorithms without sacrificing the performance.

+* Reduce the number of test cases from O(MN) to O(M + N), where M is the number of algorithms and N is the number of policies or behaviors.

+* One side effect of heavily template code is the binary size of [mfind](https://github.com/hungptit/ioutils/blob/master/command/mfind.cpp) is significantly larger than that of [find](https://www.gnu.org/software/findutils/) or [fd](https://github.com/sharkdp/fd).

 Below are key factors that make mfind fast: